 - a second or vacation home.

-- Note though that Califonia State offers a $23,000 wildcard to individuals who do not have equity in a home.
+- Note though that Califonia State offers a $28,225 wildcard to individuals who do not have equity in a home.
 Typically the wildcard offers enough of an exemption to keep these items.
 Wildcards are like jokers in a deck of cards.

 You may be considering bankruptcy just to stop harassment by your creditors.
 However, in most cases, you can stop creditors from making telephone calls to your home or work by simply telling them to stop.
 For more information, see What to Do If a Bill Collector Crosses the Line.
 Deciding Whether to File Chapter 7 Bankruptcy If you determine that you are judgment proof, that you’ll be stuck with significant debt following bankruptcy, or that you may have to give up too much property, Chapter 7 bankruptcy may not make sense for you.
 For a discussion of other options, including the possibility of doing nothing, continue to Chapter 13.